mduckham/pnkg/README.md

 ## Repository structure

-- **data**: Folder with data from official gazetteers that was linked and enriched in the Place Names Knowledge Graph.
+- **data**: Folder with data from official gazetteers that was linked and enriched in the Place Names Knowledge Graph (PNKG).
 - **doc**: Project documentation and examples.
 - **lib**: External libraries and software.
 - **pnkg**: Documentation and a link for downloading the PNKG.